 Pursue a general LLM for a broad perspective of law's role in domestic and international societies.
-Or focus your studies on one of three specialisations - Public Law, International Law or Private & Commercial Law.
+Or focus your studies on one of five specialisations - Public Law, International Law, Human Security Law, New Technologies Law or Private & Commercial Law.

 Open to law and non-law graduates, the LLM offers you the flexibility to complete your studies in a way that suits you.
 Courses are delivered in a variety of modes - semester length, online or in a shorter 'intensive' format.